WinVector/Examples/rebalance/Untility_Calc.md

     ##  $ false_negative_count: num 2279
     ##  $ average_utility     : num 386

+Using the idea curve for optimization has the advantage that we are working with a smooted estimate that depends on all of the data.

 The model says, for this population, and these costs, our best trade-off is to run at specificity 0.85 and sensitivity 0.43.
 This means we call just under half of the at-risk customers while wasting interventions on